OASIS-learn-study/oc-port-forward-container/README.md

 to the port 25565 on interface `localhost` (`127.0.0.1` / `[::1]`) of the container.

 We then `-p` map port 25565 on the host to port 25564 of the container - which internally gets forwarded to port 25565.

+The `nmap` used in `./livenessProbe.sh` actually speaks the Minecraft protocol (its output e.g. reveals how many player are online).
+Using this is more reliable than just checking if port 25564 responds to TCP or not.

 Makes sense? ;-)